For digestive disorders

 Ginger (Zingiber officinale Roscoe, Zingiberaceae family) is an herbaceous plant native to tropical areas of Asia, India and China and has been used as a spice in traditional Chinese and Ayurvedic medicine for thousands of years.
 The part used is the gnarled, tuberous, yellowish rhizome, around 5 to 10 cm long and 1.5 cm wide.

-Ginger has been used as a spice for thousands of years, and as a remedy to treat gastrointestinal problems (vomiting, nausea, dyspepsia etc.) and other ailments such as arthritis and muscle pain (2).
+Ginger has been used as a spice for thousands of years, and to alleviate gastrointestinal problems (vomiting, nausea, dyspepsia etc.) and other ailments such as arthritis and muscle pain2.

 Many of these properties have been known since ancient times.
-Dioscorides wrote about this plant in the first century, and Pliny cited it in his “Natural History” (3).
-In India, it is known as vishwabhesaj (“universal medicine”) and has been used in Ayurvedic medicine to treat digestive problems, rheumatic pains, colds and flu (4).
+Dioscorides wrote about this plant in the first century, and Pliny cited it in his “Natural History”3.
+In India, it is known as vishwabhesaj (“universal medicine”) and has been used in Ayurvedic medicine as solution for digestive problems, rheumatic pains, colds and flu4.

 Extract name: Dry extract of ginger rhizome (from organic farming), standardised to contain 1.5% gingerols and shogaols.